yetkinaydemir/dbt-airflow/README.md

 ## Requirements ##

 1. Install a code editor for building your dbt project, creating DAG script, creating yaml file for cloud build.
+I have used VSCode.
 2. Install dbt-core and dbt-bigquery with ``pip`` using [this link](https://docs.getdbt.com/docs/get-started/pip-install).
 3. Have an Airflow environment whether it is on-prem or on cloud to be able to run DAG script.
 4. Google Cloud Platform(GCP) project.